swcarpentry/web-data-python/01-getdata.md

       7     num_years = len(left)
       8     results = []

-AssertionError: Inputs have different lengths. right is shorter</pre>
+AssertionError: Inputs have different lengths. right is shorter
 ~~~

 Excellent: the assertions we've added will now alert us if we try to work with badly-formatted or inconsistent data.